 - Eye creams or serums: Use a penny-size amount of these products.

 If you pay to have your hair colored, use a dry shampoo to get by in between prolonged washes.
-The more you wash your hair, the faster the color will dull or turn brassy–requiring a touch-up If you can stretch your shampooing an extra day or two, you’ll save on both maintenance product and dyes!
+The more you wash your hair, the faster the color will dull or turn brassy–requiring a touch-up If you can stretch your shampooing an extra day or two, you’ll save so much money on grooming!

 The internet is a glorious place where beauty bloggers have built entire careers reviewing high-end products and create videos to find the best knock-offs for half the price.
 Simply search “Brand X Dupe” and you’ll likely find a beauty blogger who spent hours tracking down the best drugstore brand knock-off of your favorite expensive brand.